Eidenz/Traveler/README.md

 - `PUT /api/trips/:tripId` - Update a trip
 - `DELETE /api/trips/:tripId` - Delete a trip
 - `POST /api/trips/:tripId/share` - Share a trip with another user
+- `DELETE /api/trips/:tripId/members/:userId` - Remove a user from a trip

 ### Transportation
 - `GET /api/transportation/trip/:tripId` - Get all transportation for a trip